Audit Trail System

 Row-Level Security

--- Superadmins bypass RLS via AdminPool (owner role)
+-- admin.
+Superadmins bypass RLS via AdminPool (owner role).

 CREATE POLICY audit_select ON audit_log FOR SELECT USING (